 The detailed historical performance of the Carlson Growth and Fixed Income Fund are not displayed to the general public.
 Please feel free to speak with either Professional Directors regarding the performance of the Fund portfolios.

-We are pleased to update you regarding the monthly progress of The Carlson Fixed Income Fund.
-During the month of October our portfolio underperformed the benchmark by 9 bps.
-This underperformance was driven by our under-duration position of corporate credits compared to the benchmark.
-Since the beginning of the year, the CFIF has outperformed the benchmark by 24 bps.
+During the month of November our portfolio outperformed the benchmark by 16 bps.
+This outperformance was driven by relative strength in the retail sector and our underweight position in the energy sector, where falling oil prices have led to increased volatility.
+Since the beginning of the year, the CFIF has outperformed the benchmark by 34 bps.